pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 Note: It may take several minutes for the Replicated Sales OLTP Data side to show anything.
 This is normal.

-i.
-As the row counts of each table match the rows will turn green
+- As the row counts of each table match the rows will turn green
-j.
-Optional: The Initial Load process (uses Data Pump) can also be monitored within ODI Console- (second created tab in Chrome) Expand Runtime/Sessions/Load Plan Executions then click on Sessions and on the glasses icon to view the status
+- Optional: The Initial Load process (uses Data Pump) can also be monitored within ODI Console- (second created tab in Chrome) Expand Runtime/Sessions/Load Plan Executions then click on Sessions and on the glasses icon to view the status
-k.
-Optional: Click on the Session at the top of the list to view the Details in ODI Console
+- Optional: Click on the Session at the top of the list to view the Details in ODI Console
-l.
-Once the row counts match and the Initial Load process is complete the “Initial Load Complete” button within the Demo Client will be enabled.
+- Once the row counts match and the Initial Load process is complete the “Initial Load Complete” button within the Demo Client will be enabled.
-m.
-Go back to the Job Details in the DIPC App. to review the status there.
+- Go back to the Job Details in the DIPC App. to review the status there.
 The Initial load Action will show Successful after a little while (may take 7 minutes or more)
-n.
-Once done, the Initial load Action can be expanded to review the various Steps underneath
+- Once done, the Initial load Action can be expanded to review the various Steps underneath
-o.
-Click on Procedure:Initial load_PROC:DBLINK_DATAPUMP to review the Code generated by DIPC for the Initial Load.
+- Click on Procedure:Initial load_PROC:DBLINK_DATAPUMP to review the
+Code generated by DIPC for the Initial Load.
 Click Done when you’ve completed the code review